lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * EDHOC message_3 or the EDHOC error message is sent from the server to the client in the payload of the response, in the former case with response code 2.04 (Changed), in the latter with response code as specified in {{edhoc-oscore-over-coap}}.

-If message_4 is used, then C_I is prepended and message_4 (or the EDHOC error message) is transported with CoAP in the payload of a POST request.
-The response is analogous to message_2.
+* If EDHOC message_4 is used, or in case of an error message, it is sent from the client to the server's resource in the payload of a POST request, prepended with the connection identifier C_I.
+In case of an error message sent in response to message_4, it is sent analogously to an error message sent in response to message_2.

 An example of a successful EDHOC exchange over CoAP in the reverse message flow is shown in {{fig-coap2}}.